MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 ### Define model preferences

 1. Set a **Prediction time period** to define how far into the future you want to predict the CLV.
 By default, the unit is set as months.
-You can change it to years to look further in the future.

    > [!TIP]
-   > To accurately predict CLV for the time period you set, you need a comparable period of historical data.
+   > To accurately predict CLV for the set time period, you need a comparable period of historical data.
 For example, if you want to predict CLV for the next 12 months, it is recommended that you have at least 18 – 24 months of historical data.

 1. Specify what **Active customers** mean for your business.
 Set the time frame in which a customer must have had at least one transaction to be considered active.
 The model will only predict CLV for active customers.
    - **Let model calculate purchase interval (recommended)**: The model analyzes your data and determines a time period based on historical purchases.
    - **Set interval manually**: If you have a specific business definition of an active customer, choose this option and set the time period accordingly.